Understand the Procurement Methods

 Individuals with organizational responsibility may purchase goods and services using several procurement methods:

 - The Purchasing Charge Card (P-Card).
-Use the P-card for items costing less than $2,000.
+Use the P-card for purchases of $5,000 or less.
 Purchases that are exempt from eVA include registration fees for conferences and over-the-counter purchases made at the site of the sale and picked up by the cardholder.
-The exemption is not applicable to orders placed on a vendor’s website or by telephone.
+The exemption does not apply to orders placed on a vendor’s website or by telephone.
 For purchases that are not exempt from eVA, a confirming purchase order in eVA is required.

 - The Payment Request Form.
 Use the Payment Request System for certain payments and reimbursements.